 Measuring an almighty 81.5m in height, Africa’s tallest tree has been discovered in a perhaps unlikely location: on Mount Kilimanjaro.
-The finding is especially unlikely as Africa has few trees over 80m; a striking lack of giant trees as they are found in many places all over the world.
+The finding is especially unlikely as Africa has few trees with heights over 80m; a striking lack of giant trees unlike those found in many other places all over the world.

-As Kilimanjaro is the continent’s tallest mountain, it appears that this tree could not actually be in a more appropriate location.
+As Kilimanjaro is the continent’s tallest mountain, it appears that the tallest tree could not actually be in a more appropriate location.

 The tree is of the Entandrophragma Excelsum species and since the discovery, scientists have urged for the protection of the valleys in which it was found.
 This is due to the fact that the species of tree – often including those that are more than 600 years old – is extremely rare and usually found upland in semi-deciduous forests.